-A captivating creation, American journalist Barbara Demick’s Nothing to Envy: Ordinary Lives in North Korea recounts the chronicles of six individuals who endured and survived the daunting task of escaping famine-stricken North Korea into prosperous South Korea.
-Demick does an amazing job of interviewing each escapee and translating each of their testimonies into a page-turning adventure.
+A captivating creation, American journalist Barbara Demick’s Nothing to Envy: Ordinary Lives in North Korea recounts the lives of six individuals who endured and survived the daunting task of escaping famine-stricken North Korea into prosperous South Korea.
+Demick does an amazing job interviewing each escapee and translating their testimonies into a page-turning adventure.
 And when I say “page-turning,” I mean it.

-Protagonists include lonely orphan boy Kim-Hyuk, North Korean patriot Mrs. Song, adventurous daughter of Mrs. Song Oak-hee, love-stricken boyfriend Jun-Sang and girlfriend Mi-Ran, and forever-hopeless Dr. Kim.
-Demick opens with a basic background of each of the six major characters, their family’s social classes, and the events that compose the early stages of the future escapees’ lives.
+The protagonists include lonely orphan boy Kim-Hyuk, North Korean patriot Mrs. Song, her adventurous daughter Oak-hee, love-stricken boyfriend Jun-Sang and girlfriend Mi-Ran, and hopeless Dr. Kim.
+Demick opens with a basic background of each character, their family’s social class, and the events that compose the early stages of the future escapees’ lives.

-The North Korean lifestyle, as one will find, is so very unique as it paints the picture of the true Communist society.
-So compelling and unique is this collection of stories that everyone, everywhere can appreciate the value and meaning presented.
+The North Korean lifestyle, as one will find, is very unique; it paints the picture of the true Communist society.
+So compelling and unique is this collection of stories that everyone everywhere can appreciate the value and meaning presented.

 Each and every well-documented account has meaning.
-They prove to be not only deeply interesting, but also thought provoking in a very special way.
-So powerful and special is Demick's work that I have made the promise to myself that somehow, in some way, I will devote my life towards the formation of a newly-unified Korea.
+They prove to be not only deeply interesting, but also thought-provoking.
+Demick’s work is so powerful and special that I have made a promise to somehow, in some way, devote my life to progressing the formation of a newly unified Korea.

-As a former head of bureau in both Seoul and Beijing for the Los Angeles Times, Barbara Demick clearly understands the significance of this subject; her goal is to help the general public understand it.
-She truly captivates the reader’s full attention from the get-go as she ensures that her described stories contain an indescribable element of “humanness” in them.
-To say that this masterpiece falls in my list of all-time greats would be to not give credit where it is truly due; I am forever grateful that I have had the opportunity to read such a work.
-And although I am only able to give a brief summary of each character’s stories, I sincerely believe that if one was to read this book, he or she would be able to find for themselves a deeper and more complete meaning to each character’s North Korean years.
+As a former head of the bureau in both Seoul and Beijing for the Los Angeles Times, Barbara Demick clearly understands the significance of this subject; her goal is to help the general public understand it as well.
+She captivates the reader’s full attention from the get-go as she ensures that the stories she tells contain an indescribable element of humanness.